ahackit/work-on-the-LATTS/6.GameDev/GameArt/readme.md

   - Othographic: Flat views with no perspective.
 - Othographic Projections:
   - Side Scroller: Just front
+    - Most common perspective.
+Often associated with Platformers.
   - Top-Down: Mostly front, some top.
+    - grid made up of square tiles which makes creating worlds and environments a breeze.
+    - Associated with free-roaming overworld and suitable for exploration.
   - Top: All top
+    - Exactly 90 degrees.
+Only works with particular set of game-play types.
   - Isometric: Top-side-side
+    - Means that all axes are equal.
+    - Often associated with diagonal movement.
+    - Can't have exact 30 degrees in pixel art, so stairs of 2 pixels is common.
+    - TO convert sprite to an isometric view, skew it by 30 degrees, adjust te sprite to add more depth, clean up and fill the gaps.
   - 45 dimetric: mostly top-little side- little side
+    - Only 2 axes are equal
+    - Very uncommon.
+Useful for high structures.
   - Oblique: large front, little size, big top
+    - Front is flat, rest is slanted.
+    - Side scrollers + 2 more planes
+- Use grid and lines to help with perspectives.

+## Clean Up

+- Describes all the finishing touches and possible improvements.
+Always more adjustments before calling it a day.
+- Shape - Refine - Finish
+- Things you can check
+  - silhouette
+  - design
+  - colours
+  - pixel shapes
+  - lighting
+  - readability
+- Cleaner shapes is pixels of the same colour clustered together.
+- Create multiple versions and vote on your favorite.
+- Use selection tool to move pixels about instead of redrawing.
+- To make things sharp, play with light and shadows, add more higlights, and add darker ines to make things pop
+- Other tweaks:
+  - Change contrast
+  - Clean up tangents
+  - Tought u plight and shadow
+  - Change proportions
+- Sketch - Flat Colours - Shading - Details

+## SubPixeling

+- Gives the illusion of something smaller than 1 pixel.
+Subpixel means under a pixel or smaller than a pixel.
+- Can be found in still-images and animation
+- AA is behind SubPixeling
+- Places we use Subpixeling
+  - Easing in and Out: Difficult to draw in-betweens tightly together without an unwanted wobble effect
+  - Idle Animations: You either create bouncy or subtle animations using subpixeling along with moving parts.
+  - Giving Life to Still Parts: Giving still parts subpixeling will help it stand out.
+  - Small Resolutins: Tought to move anything around in a small canvas
+  - Wind Effects, Laughing, Shaking, Shivering, Staggering: Movements where the characters or objects barely move can easily benefit from some subpixels
+- Shifting Pixels:
+  - Moving a pixel 1/2 px ahead turns the next pixel darker or lighting by changing brightness.
+  - Value and colour are carried over to next pixel in animation
+  - Don't need to move every pixel.
+Thats banding which is bad.
+Animation and readability matters more than overdoing subpixeling
+  - Re-use colours already found in your psirte for subpixeling
+- Line weight:
+  - Dark Backgrounds thin lines = dark
+  - Light backgrounds thin lines - light
+- Direction
+  - Subpixeling aniomation requires you to duiplicate frames and edit it slighty.
+Quickly switch back and forth
+  - Direction of subpixeling follows the angle of the shape.
+  - Angle horizontal = subpixeling horizontal
+  - Angle vertical = subpixeling vertial
+- Motion:
+  - AA follows every movement in your animation.
+  - Try to keep 1-2 shades for subpixeling motion AA

+## Animation

+- Animation is the study of motion
+- Good animation relies on readable key frames
+- Game Animation Timing Standards
+  - Ones: 60FPS Drawings Per Second: 30 FPS Drawings per second
+  - Twos: 30 Drawings Per Second: 15 Drawings per second
+  - Threes: 20 Drawings Per Second: 10 Drawings per second
+- Key Animation Techniques
+  - Squash and Stretch: Volume is conserve.
+If you squash something in height, you need to stretch it's width.
+  - Anticipation: SET part in ready...set...go...
+Moment you preare an action.
+No mater how subtle or how extreme.
+Movement most often goes in the opposite direction of where the main action is going.
+  - Breakdown: You don't need to go directly from A to B keyframes.
+Add something inbetween.
+Actor raising arm but gets there in a diagnaol.
+  - Ease in and out: Easining means that the inbetweens faour the key frame.
+Accelration and deceleration.
+  - Smears: In-betweens that mimic the effects of motion blur.
+Visual trick. don't stay long.
+Smears best animated on ones at 24FPS.
+Can also have smeared after image but hold with a looping effect.
+  - Overshoots: Frames where part your animating goes past its destination only bounce back to keyframe.
+GIves animations a nice snap or pop
+  - Overlap & follow through:
+    - Overlap: Some parts lead, others ffollow with a delay.
+    - FOllow Through: Adds extra movement to characters and objects.
+Make motions more realistic.
+    - Main Action - Overlap -Held Drawing Action has ended, follow thourgh
+- Animation working methods
+  - Silhoutte animation: useful for large moments
+  - Recycling Frames: Useful to keep a consistent style and for staying on a model.
+Uses selection stool.
+C
+    - Copy, Resize, sliding,rotating, cutting, skeweing
+    - Combine with Silhoutte!
+  - Simple lineart: line art, colours, shading, clean-up.
+Its the whole pixel art process with little reuse.
+  - Pose to Pose: plannign your work with key frames, adding inbetweens to connect them.
+  - Straight ahead: animating frames as you go, improvising your way through timeline.
+  - Pose to Pose + straight ahead: mix of both
+- Limited Frames
+  - Have strong keyframe techniques.
+  - Minimum amount of frames is 3.
+- Parallax Scroling:
+  - Add more depths ny dividing background into layers and moving at different speeds.
+  - Closer = faster, farther= slower

 ## AESprite Nice to knows